ridhokelrey/react-auth-strapi/README.md

-# REACTH AUTHENTICATION WITH STRAPI
+# REACT AUTHENTICATION WITH STRAPI

 This is [LIVE DEMO](https://react-auth-strapi.vercel.app/).